 But that’s sometimes easier said than done, especially during the teen and pre-teen years when their bodies are changing, their self-confidence is fragile and they are trying to make that tricky transition out of childhood.

-How do you help your daughter or son maintain a positive body image and find their sense of self when their world is filled with unrealistic images of physical ideals; one-dimensional, “flawless” beauty; and narrow messages about the “perfect” lifestyle?
-How do you help her deal with the pitfalls of teenage life such as appearance-related bullying or keep them eating healthy and enjoying exercise (without getting hang-ups about food and body shape)?
+How do you help your daughter or son maintain a positive body image and find their sense of self when their world is filled with unrealistic images of physical ideals; one dimensional, ‘flawless’ beauty, and narrow messages about the ‘perfect’ lifestyle?
+How do you help her deal with the pitfalls of teenage life such as appearance related bullying or keep them eating healthily and enjoying exercise (without getting hang-ups about food and body shape)?

-In creating Uniquely Me and the expert articles available on our online hub for parents, we have gathered advice on some of the key topics we know have an impact on young peoples’ self-esteem and body confidence—from media, peer, and cultural pressures to teasing and bullying about appearance.
-We’ve worked with the Dove Self-Esteem Project global experts from the fields of psychology, body image, self-esteem, eating disorders, and media representation to create a resource for you that is focused on advice and action.
+In creating the Confidence Kit and the expert articles available on our parent’s online hub, we have gathered advice on some of the key topics we know have an impact on young peoples’ self-esteem and body confidence, from media, peer and cultural pressures to teasing and bullying about appearance.
+We’ve worked with the Dove Self-Esteem Project global experts from the fields of psychology, body image, self-esteem, eating disorders and media representation – to create a resource for you that is focused on advice and action.

 We start with the most important influence in all of this: you.
-What’s great to know is that you can use the resources here to be a role model and learn to love yourself too.
+What is great to know is that you can use the resources here to be a role model and learn to love yourself, too.